wazuh/wazuh-kubernetes/instructions.md

 ### Step 3.1: Setup SSL certificates

-You can generate self-signed certificates for the ODFE cluster using the script at `certs/odfe_cluster/generate_certs.sh` or provide your own.
+You can generate self-signed certificates for the ODFE cluster using the script at `wazuh/certs/odfe_cluster/generate_certs.sh` or provide your own.

-Since Kibana has HTTPS enabled it will require its own certificates, these may be generated with: `openssl req -x509 -batch -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem`
+Since Kibana has HTTPS enabled it will require its own certificates, these may be generated with: `openssl req -x509 -batch -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem`, there is an utility script at `wazuh/certs/kibana_http/generate_certs.sh` to help with this.

 The required certificates are imported via secretGenerator on the `kustomization.yml` file: